ruxudh/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
   - Value
-  - Identifier
+ - Identifier: ✋ used
-  - Variable
+  - Variable: ✋ used
-  - Constant
+  - Constant: ✋ used
-  - Scalar
+  - Scalar: ✋ used
-  - Literal
+  - Literal: ✋ used
-  - Expression
+  - Expression: ✋ used
-  - Heap
+  - Heap: 👂 heard
-  - Function
+  - Function: ✋ used
-  - Procedure
+  - Procedure: ✋ used
-  - Method
+  - Method: ✋ used
-  - Class
+  - Class: ✋ used
-  - Prototype
+  - Prototype: ✋ used
-  - Event
+  - Event: 👂 heard
-  - Type
+  - Type: 🎓 know
-  - Flag
+  - Flag: ✋ used
-  - Lexical scope
+  - Lexical scope: 🎓 know
-  - Code block
+  - Code block: ✋ used
-  - Conditions
+  - Conditions: ✋ used
-  - Loops
+  - Loops: ✋ used
-  - Assignment
+  - Assignment: ✋ used
-  - Regular expression
+  - Regular expression: 👂 heard
-  - Interface
+  - Interface: 👂 heard
   - Namespaces
-  - Call stack
+  - Call stack: 👂 heard
   - Naming conventions
   - Coding conventions
   - Camel case